 Alertness is the hidden discipline of familiarity wrote the poet David Whyte.
 It is mindfulness in all things that will give us access to the depth of knowledge that comes in the absence of complacency.
 Don’t deny the insight that is possible when you pay attention.

 Expose yourself to a different perspective… sometimes it might be a place or a person.
-Cultivate the power to change perspective from within by looking at your current surroundings with more curiousity.
+Cultivate the power to change perspective from within by looking at your current surroundings with more curiosity.
 Focus attention there.
 Describe, with great detail, the more adjectives, the better, what you see!

 Gratitude is both the outcome AND the path.

 Practice paying attention.
 Practice offering careful, curious and loving attention to all aspects of your experience.
 Set time aside, it doesn’t need to be much.
 Even a minute will make a difference.
-Practice gratitude for mental health, flexibilty, perspective, compassion and creativity.
+Practice gratitude for mental health, flexibility, perspective, compassion and creativity.

 I’m grateful to have just spent time with some of my oldest friends, the people who became my family after I left my parents’ house.
 Like families that start all nestled in shared space and expand over time, so have we.
 Over decades, our paths have diverged.
 If just starting from here, they may never have crossed.